AirAsia flight makes emergency landing at Kolkata airport after threat call

 A total of 179 passengers were on board the aircraft.
 All the passengers have been offloaded at the Kolkata airport.
 The Bomb Detection & Disposal Squad (BDDS) has arrived at the airport and are checking the aircraft.
 The Central Industrial Security Force (CISF) has cordoned the aircraft.
 Several fire tenders are also present at the spot.

-Kolkata Uttar Fact Check
+Kolkata Dakshin Fact Check

 STRIKE RATE